yandex-cloud/yc-github-loadtesting-ci/README.md

-# GitHub Actions for Yandex Cloud Load Testig service
+# GitHub Actions for Yandex Cloud Load Testing service

+**NOTE**: All actions require `auth-key-json` to authorize requests to Yandex Cloud services.
+Please check <a href="https://yandex.cloud/en/docs/iam/operations/authorized-key/create#cli_1" target="_blank">this documentation page</a> for instructions how to create one.

 ## Short reference

 * **test-suite** - execute multiple load tests sequentially
-* **agents-create** - create and start load testing agents using Yandex Cloud Compute VMs for hosting (Compute is billed separately)
+* **agents-create** - create and start load testing agents using Yandex Cloud Compute VMs as a hosting (Compute is billed separately)
 * **agents-delete** - delete load testing agents
 * **test-single-run** - execute a single load test
 * **test-single-check** - check results of a single load test